 While recognising renewable energy makes a useful contribution to our energy supply, these groups and individuals oppose this proposal as being a massive development in completely the wrong place.

 “I’ve been working hard along with many hundreds of people to get this development rejected and that remains my focus on this.
 But we need to prepare for any outcome, and we need your help.”
 Helen Whately, MP for Faversham, Minister of State (Minister for Care) at the Department of Health and Social Care

-“It would industrialise and destroy the unique and much loved Graveney Marshes” Michael Wilcox, local resident
+“It would industrialise and destroy the unique and much loved Graveney Marshes” Local resident